neishm/fstd2nc/README.md

   --no-adjust-rlon      For rotated grids, do NOT adjust rlon coordinate to
                         keep the range in -180..180.
 Allow the rlon value to be whatever librmn says it should be.
-  --filter CONDITION    Subset RPN file records using the given criteria.
-For
+  --filter CONDITION    Subset RPN standard file records using the given
-                        example, to convert only 24-hour forecasts you could use --filter ip2==24
+                        criteria.
+For example, to convert only 24-hour forecasts you could use --filter ip2==24 --exclude NAME,NAME,...
-  --exclude NAME,NAME,...
                         Exclude some axes, attributes, or derived variables from the output.
 For instance, excluding